 Foreigner Salary Calculator Special Tax Treatment §18-2 · Apr 2026

-Monthly take-home for foreign workers in Korea — compares the standard progressive scheme vs the foreigner 19% flat tax.
-Optional NPS opt-out for treaty countries.
+Monthly take-home for foreign workers in Korea.
+Compares the progressive scheme vs the 19% flat tax.

 How the comparison works